Quick Takeaways

 OpenMemory MCP: The Privacy-First Branch

 OpenMemory is Mem0’s local-first memory layer for developers who want persistent memory across AI tools.
-It runs as an MCP-compatible memory server and works with clients such as Claude Desktop, Cursor, Windsurf, VS Code, and other MCP-compatible agents.
+It runs as an MCP-compatible memory server and works with Claude Desktop, Cursor, Windsurf, VS Code, and other MCP-compatible agents.
+Memory stores locally, with a dashboard for browsing and managing what has been saved.

 The key distinction is control.
 OpenMemory MCP stores memory locally, with a dashboard for browsing and managing what has been saved.
 Mem0 also offers hosted OpenMemory and a cloud MCP path for lower setup overhead.
 The audience is different from the managed platform: individual developers, coding-agent users, and teams that want portable memory across tools without building a product-specific memory backend.